garrandall/popular-music-data/tracks/a-song-for-mama-boyz-ii-men.md

 And no one else can do
 What you have done for me
 You'll always be, you will always be
-The girl in my life, ooh oh
+The girl in my life, oh oh

 Mama, Mama you know I love you